FAQ about Lafene

 The healthyKSU listserv, through Lafene Health Center, is for students, faculty, and staff who would like to receive health tips and notices for the K-State community.
 Subscribe by sending an email to firstname.lastname@example.org.

 Lafene Health Center offers high quality health care at a reasonable cost in a convenient location for the K-State community.
 The level of care is comparable to that a student would receive at their hometown doctor's office.
-Lafene is equipped with a full service pharmacy that carries prescription and non-prescription medications, a laboratory for diagnostic testing, a radiology department for providing x-ray services with interpretation by radiologist, physical therapy and nutrition counseling.
+Lafene Health Center is equipped with a full service pharmacy that carries prescription and non-prescription medications, a laboratory for diagnostic testing, a radiology department for providing x-ray services with interpretation by radiologist, physical therapy and nutrition counseling.

-WRONG!
+Not exactly.
 A portion of the privilege fees that students pay every semester goes toward the support of Lafene Health Center.
 Visits to the health care provider for consultation only or for short appointments are generally at no charge (because the visit is subsidized by the privilege fee), however equipment, materials and testing will incur a charge as well as lengthy visits such as physical examinations.
 The charges for these services are usually below community rates, because the privilege fee also subsidizes a portion of these charges.
 Health insurance can greatly reduce the cost the student will incur due to these services.

 In addition to using Lafene for the quality health care provided, it is to the financial benefit of the student to use Lafene services.
 Students pay a privilege fee that helps support Lafene and students can see a healthcare provider with minimal or no charge.
 Generally, physician visit charges can range from a $20 co-pay to $250 if you are uninsured! the privilege fee allows Lafene to offer affordable costs for services provided.
 Also, the more students use Lafene services, such as the pharmacy and laboratory, the more money they are likely to save collectively.
 For example, if more students fill prescriptions at Lafene, the pharmacy can buy more prescriptions in bulk for reduced cost, and in turn, charge lower prices to students.

 To schedule an appointment, call 785.532.6544.
 You will be asked for your preference for time and date, and the receptionist will try to accommodate your scheduling needs.
 Appointments can also be scheduled in person.
-When you walk in the front door of Lafene, you’ll see a sign that says, “check-in/appointments.”
-Go through that door to speak to a receptionist to schedule your appointment.

 To lessen the waiting time, students should make appointments to see a healthcare provider.
 Same day care is available on a limited basis.
 Patients without an appointment will initially be screened by a healthcare professional to determine the urgency of their need for care.
 They may be put in to see a provider that day or at the next available appointment.